2172 Subject Matter Which the Inventor or a Joint Inventor Regards as The Invention [R-11.2013]

 III.
 SHIFT IN CLAIMS PERMITTED

 A claim which omits matter disclosed to be essential to the invention as described in the specification or in other statements of record may be rejected under 35 U.S.C.
+112(a) or pre-AIA 35 U.S.C.
 112, first paragraph, as not enabling.
 In re Mayhew, 527 F.2d 1229, 188 USPQ 356 (CCPA 1976).
 See also MPEP § 2164.08(c).
 Such essential matter may include missing elements, steps or necessary structural cooperative relationships of elements described by the applicant(s) as necessary to practice the invention.